Arindam200/gen-ai/README.md

 # Google Generative AI CLI

-This is a Node.js command-line interface (CLI) tool that interacts with the Google Generative AI API to generate content based on user input.
+This is a Node.js command-line interface (CLI) tool created by Arindam that interacts with the Google Generative AI API to generate content based on user input.
 The tool allows you to ask questions directly or provide context from files or directories.

 ## Installation